Yemenis in the United Kingdom

-Yemenis in the United Kingdom include citizens and non-citizen immigrants in the United Kingdom of Yemeni ancestry, as well as their descendants.
-Yemenis have been present in the UK since the 1860s, and are probably the longest-established Muslim group in the country, although currently much smaller than some other British Muslim groups.
+Yemenis in the United Kingdom or Yemeni Britons include citizens and non-citizen immigrants in the United Kingdom of Yemeni ancestry, as well as their descendants.
+Yemenis have been present in the UK since at least the 1860s, with the first Yemenis arriving as sailors and dock workers in the port cities of Northern England and Wales, and despite a smaller population than other British Muslim groups, are likely the longest-established Muslim group in the United Kingdom, with many of these cities retaining a Yemeni population going back several generations.

 Demographics

 The 2001 UK Census recorded 12,508 Yemeni-born people in the UK.
 Recent estimates are of 70,000 to 80,000 people, including British-born people of Yemeni descent.

 According to the 2011 UK Census, a total of 18,053 people born in Yemen were residing in the UK: 16,921 were recorded in England, 853 in Wales, 245 in Scotland and 34 in Northern Ireland.

 The National Association of British Arabs categorises Yemen-born immigrants as Arabs.
 Based on census data, it indicates that they are the seventh largest population of British Arabs by country of birth.